 I am an Assistant Professor in the Department of Political Science at Florida State University.
 Before joining FSU, I was a Postdoctoral Research Associate at the Niehaus Center for Globalization and Governance at Princeton University.
 I received my Ph.D. from The Ohio State University.

-I have research interests in international and comparative political economy, with a particular focus on the politics of financial globalization.
-My research examines why and how global capital mobility shapes politics and policymaking in emerging markets.
+I have interests in international and comparative political economy with a focus on the politics of financial globalization.
+My research examines why and how global capital mobility shapes politics and policymaking in developing countries.
 I investigate the determinants of capital market responses to political events and national policies, paying close attention to multiple forms of contagion in the global political economy.
-Methodologically, I have interests in quantitative methods for the study of complex and dynamic interdependencies in international political economy data — such as multivariate time series analysis, spatial econometrics, and social network analysis.
+Methodologically, I have interests in quantitative methods for the study of complex and dynamic interdependencies in political economy data — including multivariate time series analysis, spatial econometrics, and social network analysis.

 566 Bellamy Building | Florida State University